An aspect of your funeral you may not have thought about is where your body will be kept in the days leading up to the funeral ceremony.

 Can I check a funeral home's mortuary facilities?

 Yes.
 If you have a particular funeral home in mind and are worried about where you will be kept, then there are a couple of things you can do.

-- 1You can ask the funeral director to show you ‘back of house’ (the mortuary facilities) or an inspection report by an independent body.
-This can give you some assurance that their facilities are respectful and up to scratch.
+- 1Ask the funeral director to show you ‘back of house’ (the mortuary facilities) or an inspection report by an independent body to give you some assurance that their facilities are respectful and up to scratch.
 (The problem with this option is that it could be some time after you've visited before you need the funeral director's services and their standard of care could change).

-- 2Alternatively, you could ask a family member or friend if they could check the funeral director's back of house facilities.
-Which can happen at the time the funeral arrangements are being made.
+- 2Ask a family member or friend if they could check the funeral director's back of house facilities at the time the funeral arrangements are being made.
 If they aren't comfortable with that suggestion, get them to ask the funeral director for a copy of their inspection report.
-Finally, If they have any concerns they should make a request you are moved to another funeral home.
+If they have any concerns, they should request you are moved to another funeral home.

 Funeral Wishes Planner

 Pass on the detail of your send-off so that the people you care about won't have difficult decisions to make when the time comes.